sye8/BITalinoDataCollection/README.md

     Show instructions.

 ## Note
-**This python script has been tested on Ubuntu MATE on Raspberry Pi 3 Model B**
+**This python script has only been tested on Ubuntu MATE on Raspberry Pi 3 Model B**